arun477/dirtree/README.md

 - Clean, standardized visualization of project structure
 - Unicode box-drawing characters for optimal parsing
 - Intelligent filtering of non-essential directories
+- Full `.gitignore` pattern support for accurate representation of your project

 ### LLM Context Generation
 - AI-powered analysis of your codebase using OpenAI API
 - Security-focused with automatic `.gitignore` pattern recognition
 - File-by-file summaries optimized for follow-up questions
+- Intelligent handling of large files with automatic chunking and summarization
 - Project overview that captures your codebase's essence
+- Customizable OpenAI model selection

 ### Security and Privacy
 - Respects `.gitignore` patterns to avoid exposing sensitive information